WilliamBonvini/PolimiNotes/Computing_Infrastructures/notes.md

 # Virtualization

+## Virtual Resources

-The main contribution of a VMM is handling virtual resources:
+The main contribution of a VMM (Virtual Machines Manager) is handling virtual resources:
 it presents to the guest OS the interface of a real resource and understands the OS requests and emulates them.

 Virtualization maps virtual resources to a set of managed ones, which are often physical and in rare cases are virtual, it can provide